-Are you looking for your next beautiful hiking trail with spectacular views, a little terrain variety, and a little workout?
-Hiking Mount Marcy, the tallest of the peaks in the Adirondack Mountains of New York, will certainly provide you with that experience!
+Are you looking for your next beautiful hiking trail with spectacular views, some terrain variety, and a workout all in one?
+Hiking Mount Marcy, the tallest peak in the Adirondack Mountains of New York, will certainly provide you with that experience!

-Read on to learn all you need to know about where to start, what to expect, and how to go about hiking Mount Marcy!
+We’ll share all you need to know about where to start, what to expect, and how to go about tackling the Mount Marcy hike in the Adirondacks!

 Distance: 14.8 miles roundtrip